edgeimpulse/expert-projects/audio-projects/voice-activated-led-controller-raspberry-pi-pico.md

 ---
 description: >-
-  Build a voice-activated LED light strip controller on the cheap with Raspberry Pi Pico.
+  Build a voice-activated LED light strip controller on the cheap with a Raspberry Pi Pico.
 ---